CumulusNetworks/docs/content/cumulus-netq-45/Manage-Configuration/Manage-Events-and-Notifications/Config-System-Event-Notif.md

 {{<notice note>}}

 Rule names are case sensitive, and you cannot use wildcards.
 Rule names can contain spaces, but you must enclose them with single quotes in commands.
 It is easier to use dashes in place of spaces or mixed case for better readability.
-For example, use *bgpSessionChanges* or *BGP-session-changes* or *BGPsessions*, instead of *BGP Session Changes*.
+For example, use 'bgpSessionChanges', 'BGP-session-changes', or 'BGPsessions', instead of 'BGP Session Changes'.
 Use tab completion to view the command options syntax.

 {{</notice>}}